Linda Stratmann: Creation work

 A new series starting with Mr Scarletti's Ghost, published in 2015, is set in Brighton in the 1870s and explores the world of Victorian spirit mediums.
 The second book, The Royal Ghost followed, and a third, An Unquiet Ghost, was published in 2018.

 The Secret Poisoner, a history of criminal poisoning in the nineteenth century, was published by Yale University Press in 2016.

 She has appeared in the Channel 5 television documentary, Scream, about the history of anaesthesia, Hypnosurgery Live on Channel 4, Medical Mavericks on BBC Four by Michael Mosley and an episode of "Fred Dinenage: Murder Casebook".

+Personal life

 Stratmann has had a lifelong interest in true crime.
 She is a trained chemists' dispenser, has a Bachelor of Science with first class honours in psychology, and is a black belt in aikido since 2000.
 She lives in London with her second husband.

 Stratmann suffers from both hyperacusis and tinnitus.